code16/sharp/docs/commands.md

 ### Add a Command form

 The second parameter in the `execute()` function is an array named `$data`, which contains values entered by the user in a Command specific form.
 A use case might be to allow the user to enter a text to be sent to the customer with his invoice.
-In order to do that, we have first to write a `buildForm()` function in the Command class:
+In order to do that, we have first to write a `buildFormFields()` function in the Command class:

-    function buildForm()
+    function buildFormFields()
     {
         $this->addField(
             SharpFormTextareaField::make("message")